dolphjs/docs/content/guide.md

 > info **Hint** To create a new project in your current directory, use a `.` in place of `project name`.

-The `project name` directory would be created alongside some confiuration files and sub-folders.
-We'll assume you choosed the default dolph architecture [spring](/spring/overview)
+The `project name` directory will be created, along with some configuration files and subfolders.We'll assume you choose the default and recommended dolph structure [spring](/spring/overview)

 <div class="file-tree">
  <div class="item">src</div>